-The underground Visitor’s Center museum features 6 themed exhibits highlighting 200 years of the area’s history from 1764-to 1965.
-It includes interactive story galleries that guide visitors through time from the founding of St. Louis in 1764 to the building of the Gateway Arch, completed in 1965.
+The underground Visitor’s Center museum features six themed exhibits highlighting 200 years of the area’s history from 1764 to 1965.
+It includes interactive story galleries that guide visitors through time, from the founding of St. Louis in 1764 to the building of the Gateway Arch, completed in 1965.
 The new museum describes the westward expansion period of the United States with more perspectives from the cultures involved.

 Ride the Tram to the Top of the Gateway Arch

-However, there are a few things you should know before taking the ride to the top.
+However, you should know a few things before taking the ride to the top.

 We highly recommend making reservations ahead of time for the tram tour.
-During the busy summer months, the tram tickets sell out well in advance.
+The tram tickets sell out well in advance during the busy summer months.
 Some same-day tickets are available first-come, first-served.
 However, we wouldn’t recommend taking the risk.
 You should also try to book a time about 60 minutes or so after your planned arrival time.
-This will allow enough time to go through security checkpoints, watch the park film, and walk through some of the exhibits before you go up the tram ride.
+This will allow enough time to go through security checkpoints, watch the park film, and walk through some exhibits before you go up the tram ride.